The high-tech world is full of moral conflicts. In this post, we will talk about Impact entrepreneurship, money, and how they manage to work together.

 Whitney Wolfe: Create Solutions To Personal Problems And You’ll Succeed | Forbes

 Thus it is not enough to find professional workers, at least not at first.
-Your core team members are the ones who will build the foundations of your company, and so they need to have a spark for social giving in their eyes and some volunteering experience, open-source development, social good hackathons, mentoring, or donating background.
+Your core team members are the ones who will build the foundations of your company, and so they need to have a spark for social giving in their eyes and some volunteering experience, open-source development, Impact hackathons, mentoring, or donating background.
 This is also true for the advisors you recruit to help you advance your venture, and of course, your investors, whom you want to have on your side in every business decision you make.

 3. Distinguish Yourself From the Competition

 Chances are, you have competitors whose products meet some of the needs of your target customers.
 Don’t be alarmed, you can still win this game by adding the most important ingredient of the entrepreneurial formula — “Value”.
 Yes, the louder your value resonates with your customers, the better the chances for you to transcend the entire market.
-In social startups, the social mission is leading the product strategy, marketing, business connections, and employee engagement.
-And therefore, by using your product, your customers not only enjoy the technological value, but they also feel part of a common social purpose that they are proud of.
+In Impact startups, the Impact mission is leading the product strategy, marketing, business connections, and employee engagement.
+And therefore, by using your product, your customers not only enjoy the technological value, but they also feel part of a common Impact purpose that they are proud of.
 In other words, if you have succeeded in not only touching your customers’ daily lives but also touching their hearts — you have earned a loyal customer base, which is essentially the main goal of any business.

 4. Remember That Your Goal Does Not Sanctify the Means and Vice Versa